-In no event will MBDA or the Department of Commerce be responsible for proposal preparation.
+In no event will MBDA or the Department of Commerce be responsible for proposal preparation costs if the MBDA Business Center program fails to receive funding or is cancelled because of Department of Commerce or MBDA priorities.
 All funding periods under the award are subject to the availability of funds to support the continuation of the project.
 Publication of this FFO does not obligate MBDA or the Department of Commerce to award any specific project or to obligate any available funds.

-C. Audits
+C. Audit Costs

-Audits shall be performed in accordance with audit requirements contained in Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, revised June 27, 2003.
+Audits shall be performed in accordance with audit requirements contained in Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, revised June 26, 2007, and the applicable Compliance Supplement.
 OMB Circular A-133 requires that non-profit organizations, government agencies, Indian tribes and educational institutions expending \$500,000 or more in federal funds during a one-year period conduct a single audit in accordance with guidelines outlined in the Circular.
 Commercial and other organizations not covered by OMB Circular A-133 will be subject to the audit requirements set forth in the terms and conditions of the award.
 Applicants are also reminded that other audits may be conducted by the Department of Commerce Office of Inspector General and by other authorized federal agencies.